We provide customized, compassionate, and consent-based support for families navigating conflict, disconnection, and unhealthy relationships.

 This documentation will be provided within five (5) business days of the request.

-The $999 mandatory, non-refundable onboarding fee is due following the intake sessions.
+The $999 plus GST mandatory, non-refundable onboarding fee is due following the intake sessions.

 Our team provides a digital invoice in advance to each parent, which is easily paid online.
 This can be split per the co-parents’ agreed-upon or court-ordered split.